shown in other instead.

-The outer gain is the factor by which the general gain is multiplied to determine the effective gain in the outside zone.
+Outer Gain is the factor by which the general Gain value is multiplied to determine the effective gain in the outside zone.
 Note that while changing the general gain result in sound attenuation in all zones and directions, the outer gain affects only the outside zone.
 By default the outer gain value equals 0 and the sound coverage is limited to the oriented cone.

 Outer Gain HF#

 Outer Gain HF enhances the source's directivity by filtering high frequencies in the zone outside the cone (in the rear of the source).
 The underlying reason of this parameter is that sounds in the real world are more directive at high frequencies than at low ones.

 - The default 1.0 means that no additional filtering of high frequencies is applied.